Local market in Malaysia

 Energy

-Frequently Asked Questions: Practical life
+Frequently Asked Questions: Practical living

-Can I drink tap water?
+Can I drink the tap water?

 Although the water is treated, the pipes are often old.
 It is strongly recommended to use a water purifier (Cuckoo, Coway) or bottled water.